 - Clear off all of your counters

-- The day before shop for extra of all of your ingredients to have on hand.
+- The day before shop for extra of all of your basic ingredients to have on hand.

-- Make sure you have plenty of baking sheets & cooling racks.
+- Make sure you have plenty of cookie sheets & cooling racks.

-- Buy any new cookie cutters to add to your collection.
+- Buy any new cookie cutters to add to your favorite cookie cutters in your collection.

 - Have a step stool or sturdy chair for your little ones.